jameshanlon/cheese/cheese/pages/pre-survey-guide.md

 We will contact you one year after the survey by telephone or email to find out how you are getting on.
 We would like to know:

-- **Your approximate energy use since the survey**.
+- **Your actual (not estimated) energy use since the survey**.
 This is to compare with the figures we recorded on the day of the survey.
 We would like you to calculate the total kilowatt hours of electricity and gas you have used that year, from your bills, as you did before the survey.

 - **What actions over the year you have taken to reduce energy use**.